ehsanasgari/DiTaxa/README.md

 Using the above mentioned command all the steps will be done sequentially and output will be organized in subdirectories.

---indir: The input directory containing all fasta or fastq files. (e.g.: datasets/periodontal/)
+--indir: The input directory containing all fasta or fastq files. (e.g.: datasets/periodontal/)<br/>
---ext: Sequence file extensions (fasta or fastq) (e.g.: fastq)
+--ext: Sequence file extensions (fasta or fastq) (e.g.: fastq)<br/>
---outdir: The output directory (e.g.: /mounts/data/ditaxa/results/test_dental_out/)
+--outdir: The output directory (e.g.: /mounts/data/ditaxa/results/test_dental_out/)<br/>
---cores: Number of cores (e.g.: 40)
+--cores: Number of cores (e.g.: 40)<br/>
---fast2label: tabular mapping file between file names and the labels
+--fast2label: tabular mapping file between file names and the labels<br/>
---phenomap: mapping from label to binary phenotypes
+--phenomap: mapping from label to binary phenotypes<br/>
---phenoname: name of the phenotype mapping, if not given the labels and their value will be used for identification: label1@1#label2@1...#label3@0
+--phenoname: name of the phenotype mapping, if not given the labels and their value will be used for identification: label1@1#label2@1...#label3@0<br/>
---override: 1 to override the existing files, 0 to only generate the missing files
+--override: 1 to override the existing files, 0 to only generate the missing files<br/>
+--heatmap: generates occurrence heatmap for top 100 markers (e.g:  positive_title:negative_title).<b/>
+--excel: 1 or 0, the default is 1 to generate a detailed list of markers, their taxonomic assignment, and their p-values<b/>

+<h1> Example </h1>

+For the test purpose we provided the use of periodontal disease dataset.
+You may run the following command after installation:

 ```
 python3 ditaxa.py --indir dataset/periodontal/
  --ext fastq
- --outdir /mounts/data/proj/asgari/dissertation/git_repos/16S_datasets/test_dental/
+ --outdir ../results_dental/
  --dbname periodontal
  --cores 20
  --fast2label dataset/periodontal/mapping.txt